Anglian Energy Planning Alliance

 SO WHAT NEEDS TO BE DONE?

 The government must take a role in strategic planning, ensuring that piecemeal, uncoordinated energy developments cannot continue.
 We must call upon politicians to act today and work with National Grid, OFGEM and the energy companies to produce a more cohesive plan for the delivery of renewable energy that protects the environment and responds to community concerns.
-In the meantime, windfarm infrastructure should be sited on brownfield sites such as the defunct nuclear site at Bradwell in Essex with its easy connection to the electricity grid, and all the viable alternatives to massive onshore building must be enforced.
+In the meantime, windfarm infrastructure should be sited on brownfield sites and all the viable alternatives to massive onshore building must be enforced.
 Otherwise miles of this beautiful part of Suffolk will be lost forever.

 It’s not too late to do something.
 Please help us to #stoptheenergymadness